UltraEngine/Documentation/CPP/Script.md

 ## NULL Shared Pointers

 Shared pointer function parameters that are allowed to have a value of NULL must be implemented using a raw pointer.
-The [Object::As](Object_As) can be used to retrieve the object's shared pointer.
+The [Object::As](Object_As.md) method can be used to retrieve the object's shared pointer.

 ```cpp
 L->set_function("CreateMonster",